-Figure 3.2.
-ICER Evidence Rating Matrix

-Comparative Net Health Benefit

-- A = "Superior" High certainty of a substantial (moderate-large) net health benefit - B = "Incremental" High certainty of a small net health benefit - C = "Comparable" High certainty of a comparable net health benefit - D= "Negative"- High certainty of an inferior net health benefit - B+= "Incremental or Better" Moderate certainty of a small or substantial net health benefit, with high certainty of at least a small net health benefit - C+= "Comparable or Incremental" - Moderate certainty of a comparable or small net health benefit, with high certainty of at least a comparable net health benefit - C-= "Comparable or Inferior" - Moderate certainty that the net health benefit is either comparable or inferior with high certainty of at best a comparable net health benefit - C++ = "Comparable or Better" Moderate certainty of a comparable, small, or substantial net health benefit, with high certainty of at least a comparable net health benefit - P/I = "Promising but Inconclusive" Moderate certainty of a small or substantial net health benefit, small (but nonzero) likelihood of a negative net health benefit - I = "Insufficient" Any situation in which the level of certainty in the evidence is low
+Comparative Clinical Effectiveness

+A = "Superior" - High certainty of a substantial (moderate-large) net health benefit

+B = "Incremental" - High certainty of a small net health benefit

+C = "Comparable"- High certainty of a comparable net health benefit

+D= "Negative" - High certainty of an inferior net health benefit

+B+= "Incremental or Better" - Moderate certainty of a small or substantial net health benefit, with high certainty of at least a small net health benefit

+C+ = "Comparable or Incremental" - Moderate certainty of a comparable or small net health benefit, with high certainty of at least a comparable net health benefit

+C = "Comparable or Inferior" - Moderate certainty that the net health benefit is either comparable or inferior with high certainty of at best a comparable net health benefit

+C++ = "Comparable or Better" - Moderate certainty of a comparable, small, or substantial net health benefit, with high certainty of at least a comparable net health benefit

+P/I = "Promising but Inconclusive" - Moderate certainty of a small or substantial net health benefit, small (but nonzero) likelihood of a negative net health benefit

+I = "Insufficient" - Any situation in which the level of certainty in the evidence is low

 Persons with non-relapsing SPMS, particularly with the non-active type, have limited treatment options to slow the progression of disability.
-The data available from the HERCULES trial demonstrates that tolebrutinib slows progression of disease and, in a small number of people, may also lead to disability improvement.
+The data available from the HERCULES trial demonstrate that tolebrutinib slows the progression of disease and, in a small number of people, may also lead to disability improvement.
 However, some other outcome results were not as expected given the overall decrease in progression of disability; the significance of the inconsistencies in the direction of outcomes is not clear.
-Additionally, there is a small but non-trivial risk of severe liver toxicity (defined as liver function tests ≥20 times the upper limit of normal), though this risk appeared to be mitigated by intensive weekly monitoring of liver function tests.
-Full adherence to weekly monitoring may not be possible in clinical practice, as it imposes a substantial burden on a population that already has mobility challenges, and thus, those who are not able to be monitored closely may face an increased risk of severe liver toxicity.
-Finally, long-term data on the persistence of slowing of disease progression, along with more data on whether improvement occurs, are needed to confirm the overall net health benefits of tolebrutinib.
+Additionally, there is a small but non-trivial risk of severe liver toxicity (defined as liver function tests $\geq$ 20 times the upper limit of normal), though this risk appeared to be mitigated by intensive weekly monitoring of liver function tests.
+Full adherence to weekly monitoring may not be possible in clinical practice, as it imposes a substantial burden on a population that already has mobility challenges, and thus, those who are not able to be monitored closely may continue to face an increased risk of severe liver toxicity.
+Furthermore, studies have shown that up to one-third of approved drugs have postmarketing safety events that result in black box warnings or drug withdrawal; this is of particular concern for a drug with a new mechanism of action and no long-term safety data.
+Finally, long-term data on the persistence of slowing of disease progression, along with more data on whether improvement occurs and other patient-important outcomes such as health-related quality of life and cognition, are needed to confirm the overall net health benefits of tolebrutinib.